ryan-taylor/workos-jsr/MIGRATION.md

 - **Configuration**: Transitioning from tsconfig.json to Deno's configuration required careful mapping of options

-### 4. Testing Approach
+### 4. Native Testing Approach

-Our testing strategy evolved significantly:
+Our testing strategy is fully native to Deno:

-- **Test Runner**: Complete migration from Jest/Vitest to Deno's built-in test runner, removing all Jest/Vitest dependencies
+- **Deno Test Runner**: Exclusive use of Deno's built-in test runner with no external dependencies
-- **Mocking**: Implemented native mocking strategies that leverage Deno's capabilities instead of relying on Jest's mocking
+- **Native Mocking**: Implementation of test mocks using Deno's own capabilities
-- **Coverage Tools**: Fully adopted Deno's built-in coverage tools instead of third-party coverage tools
+- **Deno Coverage**: Full integration with Deno's built-in coverage tools with HTML report generation
-- **Compatibility Layer**: Removed the compatibility layer (deno-test-setup.ts) that was temporarily used during transition
+- **Fresh Testing**: Specialized utilities for testing Fresh applications
+- **CI Integration**: Optimized GitHub Actions workflows for Deno testing with caching

 ## Patterns That Worked Well